waggle-sensor/computer_vision/README.md

 The code corresponding to this section is primarily located in channel_features.py, with some particular tasks implemented in a cython library grad_hist.pyx.
 These are mostly simply tasks, like iterating over sections of an image, which are slow in python but can be very efficient in cython.

+We compute 10 features per pixel over 64x128x3 images, with sum pooling (described later) that reduces the space by a factor of 16, resulting in a feature vector that has 64 * 128 * 10 / 16 = 5120 features per window.
+In reality we compute these features for the entire image, and then take 32x64x10 windows in feature space.

 ###2.1 LUV Color Space
 LUV is an alternative to RGB color space, which apparently has been found to serve as better core features than RGB for object detection problems: